 Saturday 4 May, 2pm: Disabled People Against Cuts

 Disabled People Against Cuts led a Power Tour to raise awareness of the disproportionate and adverse impacts of so-called “welfare reform” measures on disabled people since 2010, and how disabled people have been fighting back.

 About Actual RealityOS

 Actual RealityOS charts real-life inequality through virtual means (augmented reality).
-Visitors to the Serpentine will view a warped simulacrum of the exterior of the physical building using data about wealth, social housing and austerity collected with local research partners.
+Visitors to the Serpentine view a warped simulacrum of the exterior of the physical building using data about wealth, social housing and austerity collected with local research partners.
 This form of data visualisation was designed to restore a social vision to an often-unseen stark class reality.
-The research partners for the work included Architects for Social Housing, Disabled People Against Cuts, Reclaiming Our Futures Alliance, Unite the Union Hotel Workers’ Branch, and The Voice of Domestic Workers.
+The research partners for the work included Architects for Social Housing, Disabled People Against Cuts, Reclaiming Our Futures Alliance, Unite the Union Hotel Workers’ Branch and The Voice of Domestic Workers.